-Compose is the tool you need to create new messages to post to your social profiles connected to Sprout Social.
+Compose is the tool you need to create new messages to post to your social profiles connected to Sprout Social from desktop and mobile.

 To compose a message, click in the upper-right corner of the screen.